V3lectronics/SPIRIT/README.md

 Why Kicad 6?

--This way all newer versions (6 and up) can open the project after .
-If the files where in Kicad 8 people with say kicad 7 could not open them.
+-This way all newer versions (6 and up) can open the project.
+If the files where made in Kicad 8 people with say kicad 7 could not open them.

 -Stable as a rock (tested by Debian )